nickkatsios/neoj4-social-network/README.md

 ### [**Description**](#) <a name="descr"></a>

-This project simulates how data could be stored and retrieved from a graph database, in a socieal-network context (ex.
+This project simulates how data could be stored and retrieved from a graph database, in a social-network context (ex.
 FaceBook,BeReal.).
 The data are retrieved from the Stanford Large Network Dataset Collection (https://snap.stanford.edu/data/#socnets) and loaded in the Neo4j DB using Python.

 ### [**Installing & Setup**](#) <a name="inst"></a>